-- There are circumstances where some industrial land could transition to alternative uses, including other types of employment, office and medical/health services, mixed uses and in some cases, could allow for some types of residential use. - Encroachment from competing uses can be detrimental to industrial lands and that some safeguarding is necessary to ensure that the productivity and economic functionality of Greater Sydney is not compromised.
+Strategic Plan or Policy Implications for Wollongong's Industrial Lands future.
+The importance of supporting economic resilience and future business investment, especially at a time when there is increased demand for industrial lands.
+There are circumstances where some industrial land could transition to alternative uses, including other types of employment, office and medical/health services, mixed uses and in some cases, could allow for some types of residential use.
+Encroachment from competing uses can be detrimental to industrial lands and that some safeguarding is necessary to ensure that the productivity and economic functionality of Greater Sydney is not compromised.
 As such, the Review determined it was necessary to develop the following eight draft guiding principles for industrial lands to provide greater clarity and assistance to councils on the management of 'Retain and Manage' industrial areas.
-These are outlined following:

-- Security capacity of industrial and urban services land.
-Ensure there is sufficient industrial land and allowable floor area, of the right types, to meet the State's needs now and in the future. - Supporting sustainability policy and aspirations Industrial lands policy should align with government environmental objectives and community expectations including minimising commute and delivery times, enabling efficient freight and logistics networks, and minimising environmental and social impacts. - Optimising diverse supply chains supported by infrastructure Ensure that Greater Sydney's freight network (including trade gateways and corridors) and businesses' access to intermediate goods and services are efficient and resilient. - 4.
+These are outlined following: Security capacity of industrial and urban services land.
+Ensure there is sufficient industrial land and allowable floor area, of the right types, to meet the State's needs now and in the future.
+2. Supporting sustainability policy and aspirations Industrial lands policy should align with government environmental objectives and community expectations including minimising commute and delivery times, enabling efficient freight and logistics networks, and minimising environmental and social impacts.
+Optimising diverse supply chains supported by infrastructure Ensure that Greater Sydney's freight network (including trade gateways and corridors) and businesses' access to intermediate goods and services are efficient and resilient.
 Boosting economic activity to support current and emerging industries Strategically important and well-located industrial lands should support the co-location of businesses.
-Protecting Greater Sydney's and NSW's adaptive capacity to integrate both current and emerging industries can help secure Australia's current and future economic prosperity. - Encouraging innovation Ensure industrial sites are adaptable to the evolving needs of the users, including the need for greater diversity and intensity of use and changing industry characteristics. - Providing business certainty Ensure consistency and clarity regarding the function of each industrial area, including their economic relationship with activity centres, to send clear market signals that foster business investment and productivity. - Servicing population needs Households and businesses should have access to the goods and services they need and access to local employment opportunities. - Consideration of transition to alternative uses Transition of industrial lands to other uses, but only where the other seven draft Guiding Principles would not be compromised.
-If an industrial area (or part) is identified for possible transition to an alternative use, prioritisation must first be considered for other employment
+Protecting Greater Sydney's and NSW's adaptive capacity to integrate both current and emerging industries can help secure Australia's current and future economic prosperity.
+5. Encouraging innovation Ensure industrial sites are adaptable to the evolving needs of the users, including the need for granter diversity and integrity of use and sharping inductor characteristics. for greater diversity and intensity of use and changing industry characteristics.
+Providing business certainty Ensure consistency and clarity regarding the function of each industrial area, including their economic relationship with activity centres, to send clear market signals that foster business investment and productivity.
+Servicing population needs Households and businesses should have access to the goods and services they need and access to local employment opportunities.
+8. Consideration of transition to alternative uses Transition of industrial lands to other uses, but only where the other seven draft Guiding Principles would not be compromised.
+If an industrial area (or part) is identified for possible transition to an alternative use, prioritisation must first be considered for other employmen uses.
 The Regional Plan highlights the importance of Wollongong's industrial lands to the region, especially the economic importance of the Port of Port Kembla.
 The Plan identifies employment lands at Port Kembla, West Dapto and Tallawarra as 'regionally significant' and discusses the importance of activating these precincts to support new and innovative economic activity such as hydrogen production.

-Illawarra Shoalhaven Regional Plan 2041 (DPE 2021)

-The Plan acknowledges the important history of mining and steel making in the region and confirms an ongoing role for local mining as well as supporting advanced manufacturing and defence sectors.
+Illawarra Shoalhaven Regional Plan 2041 (DPE 2021) The Plan acknowledges the important history of mining and steel making in the region and confirms an ongoing role for local mining as well as supporting advanced manufacturing and defence sectors.
 The role of the University of Wollongong in supporting innovation in manufacturing is also highlighted.

-The Plan encourages the NSW Government and/or Council to consider the following:

-Protect Port Kembla as an international gateway for freight and logistics

-Reducing land use conflicts and, where appropriate, including buffer measures to minimise the impact of development on the efficient functioning of the Port and freight industry.
+The Plan encourages the NSW Government and/or Council to consider the following: Protect Port Kembla as an international gateway for freight and logistics Reducing land use conflicts and, where appropriate, including buffer measures to minimise the impact of development on the efficient functioning of the Port and freight industry.